H2CO3/Sparkling/doc/tutorial.md

         }
     }

-When you no longer need access tmuo the Sparkling engine, you must free the context object in order to reclaim all resources:
+When you no longer need access to the Sparkling engine, you must free the context object in order to reclaim all resources:

     spn_context_free(ctx);